TusharK54/2048-AI/README.md

 # 2048 AI
 ### Introduction
-The aim of this project was twofold - first, to replicate as closely as possible the original 2048 game and its mechanics, and second, to build an AI that could play the game and beat it consistently.
+The aim of this project was twofold - first, to replicate as closely as possible the original 2048 game and its mechanics, and second, to build an AI that could play the game and beat it on its own consistently.
 I wrote everything in Python 3.7 and completed this project in about 2 weeks.

+### The Game
+##### Gameplay (from Wikipedia)
+2048 is played on a (typically 4x4) grid, with numbered tiles that slide when a player moves them using the four arrow keys.
+Every turn, a new tile will randomly spawn in an empty spot on the board with a value of either 2 or 4.
+Tiles slide as far as possible in the chosen direction until they are stopped by either another tile or the edge of the grid.
+If two tiles of the same number collide while moving, they will merge into a tile with the total value of the two tiles that collided.
+The resulting tile cannot merge with another tile again in the same move.
+The user's score starts at zero, and is increased whenever two tiles combine, by the value of the new tile.
+When the player can no longer make a move, the game is over.

 ### The AI
 <img src="/readme-resources/2048-AI-3x3-grid.gif" width="200">   <img src="/readme-resources/2048-AI-4x4-grid.gif" width="200">   <img src="/readme-resources/2048-AI-5x5-grid.gif" width="200">   <img src="/readme-resources/2048-AI-6x6-grid.gif" width="200">